parasytezz/tp/docs/UserGuide.md

 By default, without the month being specified, it will assume that the month is the current month.

 **<ins>IMPORTANT NOTE</ins>**
 - You CANNOT use `/recurring` tag for this function.
+- You CANNOT use multiple `/month:` tags!

 ### Usage:
 ```